-Row-level security (RLS) with Power BI Desktop
+Restrict data access with row-level security (RLS) for Power BI Desktop

 You can now configure RLS for data models imported into Power BI with Power BI Desktop.
 You can also configure RLS on datasets that are using DirectQuery, such as SQL Server.
-Previously, you were only able to implement RLS within on-premises Analysis Services models outside of Power BI.
+Previously, you were only able to implement RLS within on-premises Analysis Services models outside Power BI.
 For Analysis Services live connections, you configure Row-level security on the on-premises model.
-The security option will not show up for live connection datasets.
+The security option doesn't show up for live connection datasets.

 Learn more about options for RLS within the Power BI Service.

-To define security roles, you can do the following.
+To define security roles, follow these steps.

 Import data into your Power BI Desktop report, or configure a DirectQuery connection.

-- Select the Modeling tab.
+Select the Modeling tab.

 Select Manage Roles.

-- Provide a name for the role.
+Provide a name for the role.

-- Select the table that you want to apply a DAX rule.
+Select the table that you want to apply a DAX rule.

 Enter the DAX expressions.
 This expression should return a true or false.
 For example: [Entity ID] = “Value”.

 You can use username() within this expression.
-Be aware that username() will have the format of DOMAIN\username within Power BI Desktop.
-Within the Power BI service, it will be in the format of the user's UPN.
-Alternatively, you can use userprincipalname() which will always return the user in the format of their user principal name.
+Be aware that username() has the format of DOMAIN\username within Power BI Desktop.
+Within the Power BI service and Power BI Report Server, it's in the format of the user's User Principal Name (UPN).
+Alternatively, you can use userprincipalname(), which always returns the user in the format of their user principal name, firstname.lastname@example.org.